WeirdMidas/SkySceneAddon/README.md

 - Android 8-15
 - Have 2GB or more of memory in order to maximize the module's efficiency
 - Recommended to use in SOCs with 8 cores, either big.LITTLE or DynamlQ
+- To have modern swapping optimization, it is necessary to have MGLRU

 ## Installation

 - Download the module from the Releases tab, not the zip from the repository.
 Then install this module, you will be greeted by the ability to choose the lmk you want, follow the instructions and follow the one you would like to use and reboot, there will also be additional optimizations that you are compatible with that will be inserted into your device, don't worry about them and then reboot.
 - After reboot, open `/sdcard/Android/panel_memcfg.txt` to modify the module parameters, which will take effect after reboot.
 - Open `/sdcard/Android/panel_adjshield.txt` to add the package name of the application that needs to be kept in the background, which will take effect after reboot.
+- Some panel options only appear if compatibility is confirmed.
+Avoid using options that are not compatible with modern devices, older devices, other devices, or other privacy/security reasons.
 - The default ZRAM size and other ZRAM & Swap optimizations are based on AOSP, which means these are the "default" values ​​for each amount of memory:
   - 2GB of RAM gets 1GB of ZRAM by default.
   - 3GB of RAM gets 1.5GB of ZRAM by default.